jbrowne09/CS302-A2/README.md

 ## Note
-* This project will not function as intended given the central server originally provided is not running as well as there being no other clients to communicate with:
+* This project will not function as intended given the central server originally provided is not running as well as there being no other clients to communicate with
-** It is possible to run the web client using the python shell and running 'main.py' however you will only be able to view an empty home page and the login screen and will not be able to login.
+* It is possible to run the web client using the python shell and running 'main.py' however you will only be able to view an empty home page and the login screen and will not be able to login.
 If you do want to see this just open your browser of choice and enter 'localIpOfYourMachine:10050'
   (e.g: 192.168.1.1:10050) as the URL.
 * The main.py file which initializes the webapp was not written by me (Jonathan Browne) but was provided for the initial assignment.
 All work completed by me is in the 'server.py' file and all html files in the 'templates' folder